tonton-k37/lets-overengineering/README.md

 > “whethere the architecture fits to the what we do is not the point. if the architecture is not in the book is not the architecture”

 > “there is no such word over engineering. you think it's over engineering?. it's because of you only have exprericens of small services”

+>  “Can you write everything from scratch?”
+>  “I cannot.
+But I have confidence in myself. give me a month or I will sue you”
 ---